cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 A technical committee/DAO on A, elected by chain governance, initiates a governance proposal using the groups module sending the `MsgChanUpgradeInit`.
 If this proposal passes, the counterparty channels upgrade executes in a permissioned and pre-approved manner.

-If chains want to initiate the upgrade of many channels, they need to submit a governance proposal with multiple MsgChannelUpgradeInit, one for each channel they would like to upgrade.
+If chains want to initiate the upgrade of many channels, they will need to submit a governance proposal with multiple `MsgChanUpgradeInit`, one for each channel they would like to upgrade.

 ## Cancelling a Channel Upgrade